 The questions relating to the nature of documents and the processes of documentation are of core interest to researchers in the Department of Library & Information Science, (CityLIS), at City, University of London.
 One of our projects, DocPerform, aims to consider the documentation of performance and the extent to which performance may itself be considered as a document, from a multidisciplinary perspective.
 The project is part of the wider consideration of the nature/future of documents undertaken by members of CityLIS.

-Our initial aim was to initiate a conversation and to raise interest, around the ways in which different, previously unconnected disciplines define documents, and the ways in which they understand, explore and develop the theory and practice of collecting, indexing, preserving, accessing and using records of performance.
+Our aim was to initiate a conversation around the ways in which different, previously unconnected, disciplines define documents, and the ways in which they understand, explore and develop the theory and practice of collecting, indexing, preserving, accessing and using records of performance.

 The day examined the scope of current thinking and practice, showcasing projects from traditional library and archive practitioners through to work undertaken by artists and performers.
 The event incorporated sessions on the description, recording, archiving, and preservation of performance, including: dance, music, theatre, and performance art.